Jasper Carrott: Career

 By the late 1970s, Carrott had developed anecdotal sketches which he still performs.
 Often they purport to be autobiographical; many celebrate the Birmingham accent and culture, including his support of Birmingham City.

 His live performances were recorded as Jasper Carrott Rabbitts on and on and on... and Carrott in Notts.
 Notable tracks were "Bastity Chelt", a song in Spoonerism, "The Football Match" describing a visit to Old Trafford, "The Nutter on the Bus" (including the cry "Has anybody seen my camel?"), "The Mole" ("There's only one way to get rid of a mole – blow its bloody head off!") and "Zits" – an explanation of American slang for spots that brought the word into use in Britain.

 In 1979, he published A Little Zit on the Side, a humorous autobiography.
 The follow-up, Sweet and Sour Labrador, mixed sections of stand-up routines with similar autobiographical material, much of it related to his world travels.

-Carrott was once a compère for the Birmingham Heart Beat Charity Concert 1986, which featured local bands such as Electric Light Orchestra and the Moody Blues, with a finale that included George Harrison from the Beatles.
-On 15 September 2007, he was inducted into the Birmingham Walk of Stars at the Arts Fest 2007 celebrations.
-The award was presented by the Lord Mayor of Birmingham.
-Carrott is the second inductee, following Ozzy Osbourne.
-Carrott was awarded the Lifetime Achievement Award by the British Comedy Awards on 6 December 2008.
+Carrott was the compere for the Birmingham Heart Beat Charity Concert 1986, which featured local bands such as Electric Light Orchestra and the Moody Blues, with a finale that included George Harrison.

 His first appearance on television was a half-hour show for BBC Midlands on 11 August 1975, in a programme about local football called "The Golden Game".
-In 1976, he appeared in A Half Hour Mislaid with Jasper Carrott, recorded at Pebble Mill.
-His big break came two years later, when Michael Grade asked for a pilot programme for LWT.
-Grade liked it, and five further shows were recorded, which became his first TV series, An Audience with Jasper Carrott, in 1978.
-This partnership with LWT lasted until 1981; The Unrecorded Jasper Carrott (1979) and Beat the Carrott (1981) are the best-known live stand-up performances from his time with LWT.
+In 1976, he appeared in A Half Hour Mislaid with Jasper Carrott.
+He followed in 1978 with LWT's An Audience with Jasper Carrott, This partnership with LWT continued with The Unrecorded Jasper Carrott (1979), and Beat the Carrott (1981).